Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Methodology

-Motivated by Theorem \ref{th:optimalscheme}, COBALT abandons computationally intractable and easily misled data-driven correlation learning.
+This randomized tree-selection principle does not claim that one tree is universally optimal for a known objective.
+Instead, it avoids committing the surrogate to a single potentially misleading decomposition when the available MC-FEA data are sparse, noisy, and locally biased.
 By uniformly sampling a random tree at each iteration, COBALT repeatedly changes the pairwise view through which catalog combinations are modeled, while keeping the complexity bounded in high-dimensional discrete spaces.